Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

 \subsection{The water distribution in the lower mantle}

-Hydrous minerals in the subducted oceanic crust may transport a substantial amount of water into the Earth's deep interior, reaching as deep down as the core-mantle boundary \citep[e.g.,][]{Ohtani2015a}.
-Previous experimental and observational studies suggest a heterogeneous water distribution in the mantle transition zone \citep{Hae2006a, Sun2015a, Zhou2022a}.
+Hydrous minerals in the subducted oceanic crust may transport a substantial amount of water into the Earth's deep interior, reaching as deep down as the core-mantle boundary \cite<e.g.,>{Ohtani2015a}. {In addition, the low D/H ratio in Baffin Island and Icelandic lavas suggest the existence of primordial hydrogen reservoirs in the lower mantle that inherited the D/H ratio directly from the protosolar nebula {\cite{Hallis2015a}}.} Furthermore, previous experimental and observational studies suggest a heterogeneous water distribution in the mantle transition zone \cite{Hae2006a, Sun2015a, Zhou2022a}.